331uw13/bite/README.md

 # Bite
-## Terminal text editor

-Idea is to create code editor with plugin support.
+Idea is to create fully featured code editor which is efficient for workflow and has plugin support